SumoLogic/sumologic-documentation/docs/observability/aws/integrations/aws-ec2-host-metrics.md

 Use this dashboard to:

-* Quickly identify if high memory utilization for an EC2 instance is potentially causing a production issue
+* Quickly identify if high memory utilization for an EC2 instance is potentially causing a production issue.
 * Determine how memory is being used across buffers and cache memory.

 <img src={useBaseUrl('img/observability/3.2.-AWS-EC2-Memory-Host-OS-metrics.png')} alt="AWS_EC2_Memory"/>